Ordre des Comptables Professionnels Agréés d'Haïti

 To support its members with the implementation of the proposed ethical requirements, OCPAH has organized Train the Trainers seminars on the IESBA Code.
 Two Train the Trainers workshops on the IESBA Code of Ethics were organized in September 2016 with the assistance of the Direction du Développement et des Partenariats Internationaux (DDPI) and the World Bank.
 The institute also notes that it will request DDPI’s assistance to develop a monitoring plan by mid-2018 to ensure members’ compliance with the revised ethical requirements.

 Additionally, the institute also intended to disseminate the IESBA Code to its members using printed material and televised programs.
 However, these activities have been rescheduled pending the adoption of the IESBA Code.
-Finally, OCPAH indicates it has plans to establish procedures to monitor IESBA pronouncements in order to incorporate revisions into the Code.
+Finally, OCPAH indicates it has plans to establish procedures to monitor IESBA pronouncements to incorporate revisions into the Code.

 In its next Action Plan submission, OCPAH is encouraged to provide an update on the status of adoption of the Accountancy Reform Law and the IESBA Code of Ethics.
 OCPAH is encouraged to continue its trainings on the IESBA Code ahead of the expected adoption of the new requirements.
 OCPAH may also consider promoting the incorporation of ethics-related topics in accountancy curricula to the Ministry of Education and universities.